nicolas-ivanov/Seq2Seq_Upgrade_TensorFlow/README.md

 TensorFlow is great, but there are some RNN and Seq2Seq features that could be added.
 The goal is to add them as research in this field unfolds.

-That's why there's this additional python package.
-This is meant to work in conjunction with TensorFlow.
+This python package is meant to work in conjunction with TensorFlow.
 Simply clone this and import as:

 ```python
 sys.path.insert(0, os.environ['HOME']) #add the dir that you cloned to